tandermann/paleovegetation/README.md

 python tutorial_2_train_bnn_paleoveg.py
 ```

+The model that is being trianed here will be stored at `tutorial/trained_model`.
 If you have the time and patience, let your model training run for a few hours before continuing with the tutorial.
 Otherwise you can use a pretrained model that is stored at `tutorial/precompiled_data/pretrained_model` for the next steps.

 ___